 A simple way to use spaced repetition is to use the Leitner System.
 All you need is a pen, index cards, three boxes (optional), and the following steps:

-That’s the basic procedure but here’s where the spaced repetition comes in:
+That’s the basic procedure but here’s where the spaced repetition brain hacks come in:

 Here’s why the Leitner System works:

 Oh and another perk: there are Leitner System mobile apps available.
 Take your flashcards on the go!